iamamiramine/xMood/generative-module/docs/API_REFERENCE.md

             Service configuration dictionary

         Raises:
-            ConfigurationError: If service not found in configuration
+            ConfigurationException: If service not found in configuration
         """
         pass
 ```